tongwu-msft/azure-rest-api-specs/documentation/documentdb/index.md

 # Azure DocumentDB REST API Reference
 The Azure DocumentDB REST API is a REST-based API that provides programmatic access to DocumentDB resources to create, query, and delete databases, document collections, and documents programmatically.
 [Azure DocumentDB](https://docs.microsoft.com/azure/documentdb/documentdb-introduction) is a fast and flexible NoSQL database service that is used for storing high-volume transactional and operational data with predictable single-digit millisecond latency for reads and writes.
 This makes it well-suited for IoT, gaming, retail, and operational logging applications.

-To perform operations on DocumentDB resources, you send HTTP requests with a supported method: GET, POST, PUT, or DELETE to an endpoint that targets a resource collection or a specific resource.
+To perform operations on DocumentDB resources, you send HTTPS requests with a supported method: GET, POST, PUT, or DELETE to an endpoint that targets a resource collection or a specific resource.
 This section contains information about working with resources by using the REST API.

 ## Supported REST API Versions
 The following table lists the supported REST API versions by the Azure DocumentDB service.
 The version must be specified via the `x-ms-version` header in every request.
 If not specified, the service defaults to the latest version `2016-07-11`.